tatianegercina/FinTech/01-Lesson-Plans/07-SQL/Supplemental/SQL_troubleshooting_guide.md

 Data can also be written from a Pandas DataFrame directly to a PostgreSQL table using the in-built `to_sql` function.
 In order to make the connection to the PostgreSQL database, additional libraries such as `sqlalchemy` and `psycopg2` must be installed; `sqlalchemy` acts as the connection manager while `psycopg2` acts as the PostgreSQL drivers needed to connect specifically to a PostgreSQL DB.

-In order to import the `sqlalchemy` and `psycopg2` libraries, they will first need to be installed into the Python environment.
+In order to import the `sqlalchemy` and `psycopg2` libraries, they will first need to be installed into the Anaconda environment.

-* `pip install sqlalchemy`
-* `pip install psycopg2-binary`
+* `conda install -c psycopg2`

 ![sqlalchemy-psycopg2-import](Images/sqlalchemy-psycopg2-import.png)